guydoshlab/ribofootPrinter2/README.md

 ## SCRIPT 6.
 Run *smorflist* from ROCC files
-This Python script takes a ROCC file and counts reads that map in frame to uORF or dORFs in the 5’ or 3’ UTR, respectively.
+*smorflist* counts reads that map in frame to uORFs or dORFs in the 5’ or 3’-UTR, respectively.
 ![alt text](https://github.com/guydoshlab/ribofootPrinter2.0-beta/blob/main/Github_figures/smorflist.png)

-The example code provides a list of predicted uORF containing transcripts with a length of 4 amino acids strictly starting with ATG:
+We used the following settings, and redirect (via > operator) for saving of metadata, for data analysis in this manuscript identifying uORFs within the 5’-UTR of ribosome profiling data:
 ```unix
 python $CODE/smorflist.py $ROCC/80S.rocc 4 12 0 0 5 $DATA/smorflist/80S_uorflist > $DATA/smorflist/80S_uorflist_metadata.txt
 ```